AdrianHavengaBennett/final-milestone-eCommerce/README.md

 ### Features left to implement
 - Chat feature is pretty basic but does a simple, effective job.
 Adding the ability to view an existing thread upon entering a room and also being able to tell if a user has left a room (see testing bug) will further add to the experience.
+- Integrating an emoji picker into the chat has proven to be quite tricky.
+This will be added in due time with a little more understanding of the concepts involved.
 - The checkout process suggests an email will be sent as a confirmation of an order.
 This is not actually the case and is a feature left to implement.

 ## Technologies Used